Sample Poultry Farming Business Plan Template

 For instance, soldier ants will not notify you of their plan to visit your farm, nor will snakes.
 Even your Bingo dog could “joyfully” hurt your chickens when you’re not around if your farm is so loose.

-3. Not preventing stampede.
+3. We are not preventing stampede.

 I have explained this earlier.
 Take note.
 Stampede kills human beings (as strong as we are).
 Imagine how much effect that could have on the fragile chickens.

-1. Going all alone.
+1. I am going all alone.

-Let me warn you; DON’T GO ALL ALONE.
+Let me warn you: DON’T GO ALL ALONE.

 You may want to save 100 dollars and lose 1,000 dollars.